Garanas/strategic-icon-mod-examples/README.md

 The game expects all four to be availabe or it will not show an icon when a given state is reached.
 In particular, use the `Backwards Compatible Icon Overhaul` mod if you want to convert your Advanced Strategic Icons (ASI) installation.

+## Distribution

+Please note the license of the example mods:
+ - BrewLAN UI Strategic Icon Overhaul Classic: The **icons** are distributed with the CC-BY-SA-NC 4.0 license.
+All rights reserved to Sean 'Balthazar' Wheeldon for the script.
+ - BrewLAN UI Strategic Icon Overhaul Large: All rights reserved to Sean 'Balthazar' Wheeldon.
+ - BrewLAN UI Strategic Icon Overhaul Small: All rights reserved to Sean 'Balthazar' Wheeldon.
+ - Backwards Compatible Icon Overhaul: All the code has the GPLv3 license, the four example icons belong to the author of ASI.

+Distributing adjusted icon packages through the vault is not permitted unless you have explicit authorisation by the right holder.
+You're free to use and adjust them for your own, personal use.

 ## About the custom-strategic-icons folder

 Inside this folder you'll store all your icons.
 The folder should be in the root of your mod.
 As an example: